syncfusion-content/ej2-grid-docs/ej2-javascript/grid/aggregates/aggregates.md

 # Aggregates in ##Platform_Name## Grid control

-  Aggregate values are displayed in the footer, group footer, or group caption of the Grid.
+  The Aggregate values are displayed in the footer, group footer, or group caption of the Grid.
 It can be configured through `aggregates` property.
 [Field](../../api/grid/aggregateColumn/#field) and [type](../../api/grid/aggregateColumn/#type) are the minimum properties required to represent an aggregate column.

 To use the aggregate feature, you have to inject the `Aggregate` module.